The Awful Truth About Sitting

 Eight hectic hours at the office, a quick happy hour with colleagues, and then a long evening on the couch to catch up on your favorite television shows.
 Sound familiar?

 It's no secret that incorporating physical activity into your daily routine is an important step toward a healthy lifestyle.
 But did you know that it's also a requirement for living longer?
-New research shows us that a lack of exercise may actually be worse for your health than being overweight.
+Research shows us that a lack of exercise may actually be worse for your health than being overweight.
 Long hours of sitting, such as working a desk job at the office, has been noted as one of the most detrimental things you can do to your body.

 Whether or not you already live an active lifestyle, it's important to break up long periods of sitting.